- Armament and disarmament

 - Peace and development

-Juneseo Hwang is an intern with the Peace and Development Programme at SIPRI.
+Juneseo Hwang was an intern with the Peace and Development Programme at SIPRI.
 His research interests are greening security sector and environmental peacebuilding.
 Previously, Juneseo worked as a voluntary campaigner in Green Korea United, specialised in two areas – investigating environmental problems of military bases and operations in Korea and Japan and monitoring protected species in the de-militarised zone (DMZ) in the Korean Peninsula.
 During his studies at the University of Bradford, Juneseo conducted a field study on environmental problems of NATO military bases in Germany and Italy.
 His MA dissertation focused on environmental governance in post-conflict Northern Ireland after the Good Friday Agreement.

 Juneseo is currently exploring international environmental cooperation in the Baltic Sea Region, which stimulates two research interests - NATO’s environmental policy and its influence on cross-border environmental cooperation in the Baltic Sea Region, and the effectiveness of international environmental cooperation between democratic and non-democratic countries in promoting peace and security in their borders.